|Guide||♦||6 Triplogs||1 Topic|

-This tour of the Catalinas starts at the top of Mount Lemmon and winds its way through numerous vegetative zones as you lose 7100ft of elevation, hike a part of the Arizona Trail, pass a popular swimming hole, and end with an enjoyable tram ride back to your car.
-I hiked this in a very dry year and there was still plenty of water available on the route.
+This tour of the Catalinas starts at the top of Mount Lemmon and winds its way through numerous vegetative zones as you lose 7100ft of elevation, hike a part of the Arizona Trail, pass a famous swimming hole, and end with an enjoyable tram ride back to your car.
+I hiked this in an arid year, and there was still plenty of water available on the route.

-Shuttle: To do this hike you will need to put a car at the Sabino Canyon parking lot (see Fees/Permits below).
-Then drive up the mountain and enjoy the transition from saguaros to pines, you will be seeing these same transitions on the way down the mountain.
+To do this hike, you will need to put a car at the Sabino Canyon parking lot (see Fees/Permits below).
+Then drive up the mountain and enjoy the transition from saguaros to pines.
+You will see these same transitions on the way down the mountain.

-Hike: At the uppermost parking lot, above the Ski Valley, is where this hike starts on Mount Lemmon Trail #5.
-Many of these hikes already have great descriptions on here, so I will mostly be outlining the route.
+Above the Ski Valley, the uppermost parking lot is where this hike starts on Mount Lemmon Trail #5.
+Many of these hikes already have great descriptions here, so I will mostly be outlining the route.

 Take the Mount Lemmon Trail (an old roadbed) 0.4 miles to the junction with the Lemmon Rock Trail #12.
-Take a trip to the Lemmon Rock Lookout for expansive views of the whole valley, and then head back to the Lemmon Rock Trail which will lose 2000 feet of elevation in just 2 miles.
-The views of Rappel Rock, the Wilderness of Rock and the front range of the Catalinas are wonderful, as well as farther reaches such as Mount Wrightson and Baboquivari.
+Take a trip to the Lemmon Rock Lookout for expansive views of the whole valley and then head back to the Lemmon Rock Trail, which will lose 2000 feet of elevation in just 2 miles.
+The views of Rappel Rock, the Wilderness of Rock, and the Catalinas' front range are excellent and farther reaches such as Mount Wrightson and Baboquivari.
 The descent is steep to the Wilderness of Rock trail, but it is well graded with switchbacks.

 At the junction with the Wilderness of Rock trail, go right.
 (A left would take you to Marshall Saddle, east toward Summerhaven.)
 Welcome to the Wilderness of Rock.
 You are now on the Arizona Trail.
 The trail undulates for 2.3 miles between fantastic rock formations and in and out of creekbeds.
-There are a lot of great places to camp on this part of the trail.
+There are great places to camp on this part of the trail.
 In Nov.
-09, which was a very dry time, there were numerous waterholes, some looked tastier than others.
-In a wet time of year, I have seen this trail with running water in most of the creek crossings.
-There is a bit of up and down on this trail, but the views make it worth it and besides, this hike is mostly downhill anyway.
+'09, which was a very dry time, there were numerous waterholes.
+Some looked tastier than others.
+In wet years, I have seen this trail with running water in most of the creek crossings.
+There is a bit of up and down on this trail, but the views make it worthwhile.
+Besides, this hike is mostly downhill anyway.
 The junction to the Mount Lemmon Trail #5 is after a climb to a saddle.
-Another option is to just take the Mount Lemmon Trail 3.5 miles from the trailhead down to this point, but my route adds only 1.2 miles and includes the Wilderness of Rock, one of my favorites.
+Another option is to take the Mount Lemmon Trail 3.5 miles from the trailhead down to this point, but my route adds only 1.2 miles and includes the Wilderness of Rock, one of my favorites.
 Take a left onto the Mount Lemmon Trail, which climbs for a little and then contours before descending steeply 1.9 miles to Romero Pass.
 This part was brushy but very well cairned.
 Great views of Picacho Peak, Cathedral Peak, Mt.
-Kimball, Table Mountain and even tiny little Sombrero Peak way down in the valley.
+Kimball, Table Mountain, and even tiny little Sombrero Peak are way down in the valley.

-At the junction with the Romero Canyon Trail #8 and the West Fork Trail #24, take a left onto the West Fork Trail. (a right here would take you to Catalina State Park) You are now descending into the West Fork of Sabino Canyon, A wide swath of green which cuts between the front and the back range of the Catalinas.
+At the junction with the Romero Canyon Trail #8 and the West Fork Trail #24, take a left onto the West Fork Trail. (a right here would take you to Catalina State Park) You are now descending into the West Fork of Sabino Canyon, A wide swath of green that cuts between the Catalinas' front and back range.
 Great views to the east down the West Fork, with Rincon Peak and Mica Mountain in the distance.
 1.8 miles from the junction with the Romero Trail is a junction with the Cathedral Rock Trail #26, about 8.5 miles away from where you started and 4500 feet lower.
 This junction is in a beautiful riparian habitat with large oaks for tree cover.
 Stay on the West Fork Trail.
 For the next several miles, the trail winds in and out of the creekbed, always marked with large cairns.
-This is one of the prettiest parts of the whole hike and the remoteness (almost) guarantees that not many people will be encountered.
+This is one of the prettiest parts of the hike.
+The remoteness (almost) guarantees that few people will be encountered.
 Be aware that there is poison ivy on this part of the trail.
-In wet times there will be water in the creek, but this hike it was almost all dry, with isolated very mucky-looking ponds.
-Fortunately, 3.4 miles away from the junction of the Cathedral Rock Trail is Hutch's Pool, a very large swimming hole that is just a short way north of the trail at a prominent cairn.
-You can see the pool from above and it is about 150 feet long.
+There will be water in the creek in wet times, but this hike was almost all dry, with isolated, very mucky-looking ponds.
+Fortunately, 3.4 miles away from the Cathedral Rock Trail's junction is Hutch's Pool, an enormous swimming hole that is just a short way north of the trail at a prominent cairn.
+You can see the pool from above, and it is about 150 feet long.
 This is a great shady spot to camp or take a long break.
-At this point you are about 12 miles from where you started.
+At this point, you are about 12 miles from where you started.
 From here, it is 1.6 miles to the end of the West Fork Trail at its junction with the East Fork Trail #24A and the Sabino Canyon Trail #23.
 The junction is after a wide creek crossing.
 Here you part ways with the Arizona Trail, which follows the East Fork Trail toward Prison Camp.

 Take the Sabino Canyon Trail up the hill out of the wash and contour around the canyon.
 You can see back to the top of Mount Lemmon and Rappel Rock, where this hike started.
 After two miles, you reach the junction with the Phoneline Trail #27.
-If you wanted, you could walk the Phoneline back to the parking lot and add 4.5 miles onto this hike description.
+You could walk the Phoneline back to the parking lot and add 4.5 miles onto this hike description if you wanted.
 Or you could do what I did; stay on the Sabino Canyon Trail down the switchbacks to the Sabino Canyon Tram stop #9 and ride the tram (see Fees/Permits below) back to the parking lot.